zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 # Zowe Secure Software Development (Z-SSD) - Organization Policy (OP)

-This document contains the Zowe Secure Software Development Policy at organizational level.
+This document contains the Zowe Secure Software Development Organizational Policy (ZSSD-OP).
 The organizational policy is intended to set up and govern the secure best practices for the environment in which the requirements set by the [Secure SDLC policy](../Zowe-SSDP-SDLC/Policy.md) can be fulfilled.
 Sometimes requirements from OP and DP can interfere or be complementary.
 Such relations are not tracked in the documents, but should be obvious (TODO: Should we track internal relations between requirements from OP and DP).